People’s Hearing

 One bill would establish independent legislative research and fiscal analysis bureaus to provide legislators with the tools necessary to craft legislation based on objective data, rather than reliance on special interests.
 The second bill would reform the stipend system which presently gives leadership extraordinary control over legislators’ salaries, replacing it with a less costly and less leadership-controlled stipend system that rewards performance, rather than loyalty.

-CROL is holding this hearing to advance public debate on our dysfunctional legislature.
+CROL held this hearing to advance public debate on our dysfunctional legislature.